Introduction to Stream Processing in FME

 3. Extract the JSON Attributes

 View the feature cache of the KafkaConnector output.
 Double-click one of the _value attribute values to view the JSON-formatted message contents.
-The JSON payload includes the vehicle type, and we’ll want to use this information to filter the data.
+The JSON payload includes the vehicle type, which we’ll use to filter the data.

 First, we must extract the JSON attributes from the payload.
 Add a JSONFlattener after the KafkaConnector, and connect the Output port to the JSONFlattener’s input.